William Lygon, 2nd Earl Beauchamp: Military career

-On 19 August 1803 he was commissioned as Lieutenant-Colonel and second-in-commamd of the South Worcester Volunteers.
-When the regiment became the South Worcester Local Militia he was commissioned as its Lt-Col Commandant on 20 September 1809.
+On 19 August 1803, William Beauchamp Lygon was commissioned as Lieutenant-Colonel and second-in-command of the South Worcester Volunteers., a local militia unit raised to bolster county defenses during the heightened threat from Napoleonic France.
+This role gave him responsibility for training, organizing, and maintaining the regiment, reflecting the social expectation that prominent local families contribute to national defense.
+When the regiment was reorganized as the South Worcester Local Militia, Lygon was commissioned as its Lt-Col commandant on 20 September 1809.